 Find solutions that bring about transformation

-As a consultant working on behalf of clients, a thorough evaluation of the business’s technology vendors against the unique needs of the business needs is necessary to bring about successful business transformation.
+Whether you are an IT leader, a department head, or a consultant working on behalf of clients, a thorough evaluation of technology vendors against the unique needs of the business is necessary to bring about successful business transformation.

 Evaluating technology, however, is a long and complex process, made even more difficult by the ongoing pandemic and the changes to our way of working that it has caused.
 If you thought shadowing teams and stakeholders to gather and rank software requirements were burdensome before March 2020, try doing that all online, remotely.